OpenEvalProject/evals/manuscripts/elife-75529/v2/manuscript.md

 In mammals, calstabin regulation of RyR is tightly coupled to beta-adrenergic signaling (Andersson et al., 2012), and it is known that calstabin KO mice must undergo exercise stress before demonstrating a distinct muscle phenotype (Bellinger et al., 2008).
 Our method of inducing exercise stress in the worm was to place it in M9 buffer and observe it swimming, a well-described behavioral assay (Lüersen et al., 2014).
 By using an extended time trial of 2 hr, the worms fatigue and exhibit exercise-induced stress similar to that observed in mammals.
 Our data show a defect in FKB-2 KO swimming behavior over the course of its lifespan when compared to the WT.
 FKB-2 KO worms had decreased bending activity earlier in life, beginning at day 5, and an increased proportion of curling, a sign of fatigue (Figure 2G–H).
 Throughout midlife, the FKB-2 KO worms lag significantly behind their age-matched WT counterparts, suggestive of decreased muscle function.
 Furthermore, FKB-2 KO worms exhibit reduced lifespan compared to WT (Figure 2I).

-## Pharmacologically mimicking aging phenotype affects Ca2+ transient and impairs exercise capacity
+### Pharmacologically mimicking aging phenotype affects Ca2+ transient and impairs exercise capacity

 FKB-2 was competed off from the UNC-68 macromolecular complex using rapamycin or FK506 (Figure 3).
 Both rapamycin and FK-506 bind to calstabin and compete it off from RyR channels, resulting in leaky channels and release of SR Ca2+ in the resting state (Kaftan et al., 1996; Tang et al., 2002).

 ![Figure 3.](https://cdn.elifesciences.org/articles/75529/elife-75529-fig3-v2.jpg)

-**Figure 3.:** UNC-68 causes UNC-68 oxidation (A) Representative image of caffeine activated calcium transient in GCaMP2 wild type (WT) at day 5; arrow denotes peak fluorescence in body wall muscle.(B) Intracellular calcium (Ca2+) transients in day 5 age-synchronized populations of WT and FKB-2 (ok3007) nematodes treated with 15 μM and 50 μM rapamycin and FK506, respectively (treatment was applied for 15 min).
+**Figure 3.:** (B) Intracellular calcium (Ca2+) transients in day 5 age-synchronized populations of WT and FKB-2 (ok3007) nematodes treated with 15 μM and 50 μM rapamycin and FK506, respectively (treatment was applied for 15 min).
 (C) Fluorescence intensity following caffeine activation in age-matched GCaMP2: WT vs. GCaMP2: FKB-2 KO worms at day 5.
 (D) UNC-68 was immunoprecipitated and immunoblotted using anti-ryanodine receptor, anti-calstabin, and dinitrophenyl (DNP; marker of oxidation) antibodies in nematodes (at day 5) acutely treated with 15 μM and 50 μM rapamycin and FK506, respectively (treatment was applied for 15 min).
 (E–F) Quantification of the band intensity shown in (D): band intensity was defined as the ratio of either DNP (marker of UNC-68 oxidation) or FKB-2 binding over its corresponding /UNC-68’s expression.
 (G) UNC-68 was immunoprecipitated after 0, 15 min, 2 hr, and 4 hr FK506 exposure of the nematodes (at day 5).
 Representative immunoblots from triplicate experiments.
 (H–I) Quantification of the band intensity shown in (G): band intensity was defined as the ratio of either DNP (marker of UNC-68 oxidation) or FKB-2 binding over its corresponding /UNC-68’s expression.
 (J) Graph showing number of bends recorded for WT vs. FKB-2 KO worms (Day 5) treated for 20 and 30 min with 15 μM and 50 μM rapamycin and FK506, respectively.
 N ≥ 15 per group.
 Data are means ± SEM from triplicate experiments.
 One-way ANOVA shows * p<0.05 vs. WT for results shown in panel E, F, H, and I. Two-way ANOVA was used for results comparison in panel B, and t-test was used for results shown in C and J. SK SR; sarcoplasmic reticulum fraction from mouse skeletal muscle used as external control reference and was not quantified in the bar graphs.
 The time 0 min refers to untreated worms.
-Figure 3—source data 1.Figure 3—source data 1.Figure 3.
+Figure 3—source data 1.

 Age-synchronized young C. elegans (5 days) were treated with rapamycin or FK506.
 Ca2+ transients were measured in partially immobilized transgenic nematodes expressing the genetically encoded Ca2+ indicator, Pmyo-3::GCaMP2, in the body wall muscle cells (Tallini et al., 2006; Liu et al., 2011; Figure 3A).
 Pharmacologic depletion of FKB-2 from UNC-68 by rapamycin or FK506 treatment (15 min exposure to each drug) caused reduced body wall muscle Ca2+ transients in WT C. elegans (Figure 3B).
 When FKB-2 was genetically depleted from the UNC-68 complex, as in the FKB-2 (ok3007) nematodes, treatment with rapamycin or FK506 had no effect on the Ca2+ transients (Figure 3B).